Cabinet with three cupboards and three drawers.

 The promise of the production of utility that benefits the masses has been exploited to the extreme by advances in psychology and in marketing.
 Utility is mostly redundant replaced by mass market, disposable and unnecessary junk.

-Look at Laissez-faire, both the painting and the article;
+the painting and the article;

 The article, Laissez-faire resembles an upside-down hopper sucking up the natural resource of the earth that are, through the process of labour (symbolically, the red, man-made rectangle in the article and the red, child handprints in the painting), transformed into wealth (the gold colour).

 There’s scant regard for the planet or humanity, signified by the three skulls, and the aggressive saw-tooth edge.

 On the left side of the cupboard there’s a black rectangle that symbolises ignorance, an unconsciousness that’s a necessary creation of capitalism.

 Blue is the colour of our oceans, sky and planet – the home to our resources, to us and to all life.